emmahmoraa254/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home changes the working directory to the user's home directory 3-listfiles display current directory contents in a long format 4-listmorefiles dispay current directory content including hidden files
+2-bring_me_home changes the working directory to the user's home directory 3-listfiles display current directory contents in a long format 4-listmorefiles dispay current directory content including hidden files 5-listfilesdigitonly dispaly current directory contents : - long format, -with user and group IDs displayed numerically, - and hidden files (starting with .)
 6-firstdirectory creates a directory in /tmp 7-movethatfile move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete delete the file betty